gasleakdetector_web_logo

 Parameter Description

 frame Video Frame object for processing.
-Filter processes only GRAY, YUV24, YUYV, UYVY, NV12, NV21, YV12, YU12 formats.
-The library uses pixels intensity for video processing.
-If the pixel format of the image doesn’t include intensity channel it should be converted to proper format before applying filter.
+The filter processes only GRAY, YUV24, YUYV, UYVY, NV12, NV21, YV12, YU12 formats.
+The library uses pixel intensity (luma) for video processing.
+If the pixel format of the image does not include an intensity channel, it should be converted to a supported format before applying the filter.

-Returns: TRUE if the video frame was processed FALSE if not.
-If filter is disabled the method should return TRUE.
+Returns: TRUE if the video frame was processed or FALSE if not.
+If the filter is disabled, the method returns TRUE.

 setMask method